rmateosr/SJ_Classifier_pipeline/README.md

 # SJ-Classifier
+**A splicing junction-based classifier for detecting abnormal constitutive activation of the KEAP1-NRF2 pathway.**
 ## Introduction

 SJ-Classifier is a splicing Junction-based classifier trained on The Cancer Genome Atlas datasets for detection of abnormal constitutive activation of the KEAP1-NRF2 pathway.